Twyford Church of England High School

 Twyford C of E High School is a co-educational Church of England Academy school located in Acton, west London.
 It consists of just under 1600 pupils aged 11–18 (with over 600 students in the Sixth Form) and has specialisms in music, science and languages.
 On 1 October 2011, the school converted to academy status and is now operated by the Twyford Church of England Academies Trust.
-It has been rated as "outstanding" by the Schools Inspection Agency, Ofsted.
+It has been rated as "outstanding" by the Schools Inspection Agency, Ofsted, and as one of the best state secondary schools in London according to The Sunday Times.

-History

 The name "Twyford" comes from the Twyford Brook that runs underground near the Elms, and literally means "Two Fords".
 This same brook is connected to Twyford Abbey in the West Twyford area of Ealing.

 Twyford High School was purchased from the London Borough of Ealing by the London Diocesan Board for Schools and established in 1981 and is one of a family of 13 LDBS secondary schools within the city.
 The school opened as the result of a concerted campaign by local parents.

 One of the school buildings, The Elms, is the oldest surviving building in Acton.
 It was built by Charles Morren in 1735 as a Baroque country villa and has been occupied by various wealthy citizens.
 In 1954 it ceased to be a private home.
 There were plans to demolish it but the former local council, Middlesex County Council, opposed it and bought the house to be used as a school.
 An extension was added to house new classrooms.
 In 1981 it was taken over by the new Twyford C of E High School.

 On 1 October 2011, the school converted to academy status, meaning that it is independent of local authority control, and directly funded by the Dept of Education.
 The school is administered by the Twyford Church of England Academies Trust.